-Caring for your furnace can go a long way in the months in between furnace service appointments.
-One of the simplest, and critical, ways to maintain your furnace is by switching out your furnace filter.
-Having a clogged air filter could contribute to a host of adverse concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are each month.
+Caring for your furnace can help quite a bit in the months in between furnace service appointments.
+One of the easiest, and critical, ways to maintain your furnace lies in switching out your furnace filter.
+Having a dirty air filter could contribute to a host of adverse concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are each month.

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters usually need to be replaced every month and 3 inch filters need to be swapped out every three months, dependent on the recommendations of the filter maker.
+1 inch filters usually need to be replaced every month and 3 inch filters should be swapped out every three months, dependent on the recommendations of the filter maker.

 - Home habits: if you have pets in your home, it could make sense to switch out your filter more often due to pet dander.
-If you have someone in the house that suffers from allergies or asthma, consider switching out your home’s air filter more often to help potentially decrease their symptoms.
+If someone in your family has allergies or asthma, think about switching out your home’s air filter more frequently to help potentially decrease their symptoms.

 Now you’re possibly wondering how to replace your furnace filter.
-Obviously this will change depending on what furnace you have, but typically:
+Inevitably this will vary depending on what furnace you have, but normally:

-At Calverley Service Experts, we’ll swap out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or set up an appointment with us online.
+At Calverley Service Experts, we offer membership plans that include swapping out standard furnace filters.
+Give us a call today at 817-380-5647 or schedule an appointment with us online.

-- Open or remove the air filter panel around the bottom of your furnace to uncover an open compartment.
+- Open or take off the air filter panel near the bottom of your furnace to reveal an open compartment.

 - On the top of that open compartment is where you’ll see your furnace filter resting on two metal lips.

-- There will be a bit of space to move your filter back and forth that allows you to remove one end of the filter and take it out of the compartment.
+- There will be a bit of space to move your filter back and forth that allows you to pull down one end of the filter and take it out of the compartment.